Fighting a deportation or removal case

 The record reflects that the Immigration Judge made no conclusive legal finding,

-Regarding whether the respondent could reuse his 1990 visa petition.
+Regarding whether the respondent could reuse his 1990 visa appeal.
 However, he granted the respondent 20 days to file an Application to Register Permanent Residence or Adjust Status (Form I-485),

 And he scheduled a merits hearing for July 28, 2005.